 The district is made up of two buildings: Katherine Thomas Elementary (Grades PreK-4) and Windham Junior and Senior School (Grades 5-12) with an enrollment of around 500 students.
-The district is led by Superintendent Gregg Isler and Assistant Superintendent Laura Amero.
-The mascot for the district is the Bomber Airplane ("Bombers" is the district's nickname), which directly coorelates to the rich military history.
+The district is led by Superintendent Laura Amero.
+The mascot for the district is the Bomber Airplane ("Bombers" is the district's nickname), which directly correlates to the rich military history.

 The district's mission is to provide a technologically advanced learning environment that inspires student achievement.
 Teaching and learning will have a foundation built on effective instructional strategies and the availability to technology resources that allow for optimal learning both in and beyond the classroom.